Usain90/Usain90.github.io/_pages/about.md

   image: "/images/IMG_20200716_154319.png"
 ---

-“I’m an aspiring data scientist and a formar Civil Engineer, experienced with Python and R programming.
-I specialize in machine learning techniques, and data visualization.
-I love working on projects together, so feel free to reach out for collaboration!”
+“A former Civil Engineer, self-motivated and result-oriented with practical experience in analytics and data science.
+Experience in analyzing, developing and implementing data projects to meet expectations, Passionate about data analytics, data science, machine learning, artificial intelligence and BI tools.”